 This category of disorders is characterized by serious impairments in memory and/or cognitive functioning.
 Common symptoms may include disorientation, confusion, hallucinations or other types of perceptual disturbances, speech or language problems, forgetfulness or memory loss, and difficulties initiating or planning normal tasks.
 The primary disorders in this category include:

 The mental disorders listed in this category are believed to be caused by a specific medical condition.
 In other words, the symptoms (e.g. changes in personality, catatonia, mania, sleep problems, etc.) are directly due to the person's medical condition and would not otherwise be present.

-Disorders in this category are diagnosed when a patient complains of distressing and significant somatic problems that have no clear medical basis, or their concern is excessive.
+Disorders in this category are diagnosed when a patient complains of distressing and significant somatic problems that have no clear medical basis, or his or her concern is excessive.
 There may be several different somatic issues, or just one or two that keeps recurring.
-The complaints involve pseudoneurological, sexual, pain, or gastrointestinal symptoms.
+The complaints involve pseudoneurological, sexual, pain or gastrointestinal symptoms.
 The primary disorders in this group include:

 This disorder involves faking or intentionally causing symptoms in order to take on the role of someone who is sick.
 It is different from Malingering, in which the person's motivation is external gain of some sort.

 Individuals diagnosed with mental disorders in this category have problems with understanding who they are (i.e. identity disturbances), the way they perceive their surroundings, their memory, and/or their consciousness.
 The primary disorders include:

 This category encompasses disorders related to sexual desire, response (or lack thereof), fantasies, behaviors, urges, and gender issues.
 The primary subcategories include:

 Eating disorders are characterized by significant disturbances in a person’s eating habits and behaviors.
 The two disorders in this category are: